wp-plugins/radio-station/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.12 =
+* Fixed a bug in the master schedule shortcode

 = 2.0.11 =
 * Russian translation added (Thank you to Alexander Esin for the file!)